 The verbal identity system—also known as a brand voice or verbal brand guidelines—outlines the rules for a company’s language-based communication.

-And if you need help with your branding, don’t hesitate to get in touch.
+If you need help with your branding, don’t hesitate to get in touch.